stormalf/porth/README.md

     !=: operator pops 2 values from the stack and push 1 if not equality and 0 otherwise
     >=: operator pops 2 values from the stack and push 1 if the first one is greater or equal than the second one and 0 otherwise
     <=: operator pops 2 values from the stack and push 1 if the first one is less or equal than the second one and 0 otherwise
+    ": starts and end a string, not that for now it doesn't allow a // or a # in the string due to the fact that they are comments

 ## release notes